 Legal rights for grandparents do exist, although they are limited.
 If you are a grandparent whose requests to see their grandchildren are being obstructed or denied as a result of divorce, then we can help you obtain a contact order or residence order.
 Such orders are often viewed favourably by the family courts, as they recognise the invaluable role that grandparents can play in the upbringing of a child.

 If there is a specific issue you would like advice on, such as adoption or legal guardianship of a child, we can guide you on the legal implications based upon your individual circumstances.

-To find out what your rights are as a step-parent or a grandparent and for advice on the likely outcome of your particular case, you can arrange an initial assessment with one of Betteridges’ highly experienced family lawyers.
-Please call us on 0333 12 12345 (International callers +44 1992 505 406), complete a Free Online Enquiry or email firstname.lastname@example.org and we will soon be in touch.
+To find out what your rights are as a step-parent or a grandparent and for advice on the likely outcome of your particular case, you can arrange an initial discussion with one of Betteridges’ highly experienced family lawyers.
+Please call us on 0333 12 12345 (International callers +44 1992 505 406), complete our Online Enquiry Form or email firstname.lastname@example.org and we will soon be in touch.